Rcharitra1/temporary-ez/docs/Using EzEnRoute/Dispatch.md

 ### What is the dispatch page?
 :::info
 The dispatch page is where the bus oparator sees routes and runs that have been assigned by the school consortium.
 On this page a user can assign an *asset* **Bus** and a driver to a route and a run.
+This is only available with **Bus operator access**.
 :::

 - Newly assigned routes will show up on the dispatch page without any assigned: **Assigned No.**, **GPS Provider**, **EFF Start Date** , **EFF End Date** and **Driver**. <br/>